 Coefficients on peer neighborhood price rank from regressions of form given in equation 2.
 Cohorts 1919, 1920, and 1921 are excluded.
 The first three columns denote samples.
 Rows are outcome variables.
 All specifications include randomization block and dummies for large feeder high schools; see section 5.1 for details.
 "Test" column reports the p-value from a test of the null that the coefficients reported in the private and non-private columns are equal.
 Panels A and B report first-year activity outcomes and upper-year club outcomes respectively.
 "First-year activity index" and "upper-year club index" are the standardized indices of the association between activities and private high school background described in section 3.4.3.
 Other variables are indicators for a given activity type unless stated otherwise.
-Panel C describes academic outcomes in the first year.
-Class rank is a continuous variable from one through six, with one the best and six the worst.
-The other outcomes are dummies for having grades in the listed rank group and being listed at all.
+Panel C describes academic outcomes are dummies for having grades in the listed rank group and being listed at all.
 Private and non-private column sample sizes add up to slightly less than "all" column sample size because there is no variation in peer neighborhood assignment for private-feeder or non-private-feeder students only within some randomization blocks; students in these blocks are omitted from split sample regressions.
 Standard errors clustered at peer neighborhood level.